zhehaoli1999/ASAP_ARAP_Parameterization/README.md

 # ASAP & ARAP Parameterization

-The codes of rendering engine are from teaching assistant Ubpa.
+**The codes of rendering engine are from teaching assistant Ubpa, including graphics mathematical calculation lib UGM, Half edge structure lib UHEMesh and other basic libs.**

 Requirements
 + Qt5